-- Austroads Crossing Selection tool, and - Transport and Main Roads' Cycling and Pedestrian training for planners and managers.
+- Austroads Crossing Selection tool - Transport and Main Roads' Cycling and Pedestrian training for planners and managers, and - Cyclist and pedestrian safety at roadworks training.

 5.7.7.1 Pedestrians

 Pathways shall be clearly delineated, signed and fenced to prevent unintended access to the remainder of the work under the Contract.
 Tapes, including flag tapes, shall not be used as containment fences for VRUs (QGTTM Part 3).
 Signs shall be provided adjacent to the pathway to clearly indicate that access to the remainder of the work under the Contract is prohibited.